• About

 2. Choose a character to “write” the blog post.

 3. Look over blog posts from a variety of successful authors.
-I recommend starting with Your Virtual Mentor, Living Well Spending Less, and Your Blogging Mentor to see how the pros write effective posts.
+I recommend starting with Brave Writer, Living Well Spending Less, and Your Blogging Mentor to see how the pros write effective posts.

 4. Write your character’s post according to the following format.
 Be sure to base it on what you learn about the character in the book—include details and events from the book in the post.